 In-Network Benefits will be available if you use a Network Provider or Network Specialty Care Provider.
-In-Network Providers will Preauthorize services for you, when required.
+In-Network Providers will obtain Prior Authorization of services for you, when required.

 If you elect to use Out-of-Network Providers for services and supplies available In-Network, Out-of-Network Benefits will be paid.